Node Pools

 You can't change the architect type of a node pool, but you can achieve the desired outcome through a series of steps in SleakOps.
 Here’s how you can transition between node pools architectures:

-2. Updade your executions and projects to run into the new Node Pool.
+- Update your workloads and projects to run into the new Node Pool.

 How do I create a Node Pool?